 "Reading is escape, and the opposite of escape; it's a way to make contact with reality after a day of making things up, and it's a way of making contact with someone else's imagination after a day that's all too real." – Nora Ephron (screenwriter for When Harry Met Sally and Sleepless in Seattle)

-Through the SDHC's Reading Group Toolkit, your book club can explore the works of your favorite authors or seek new authors within the fiction genre.
+Through the SDHC's Book Club to Go, your book club can explore the works of your favorite authors or seek new authors within the fiction genre.
 The fiction titles available through the SDHC's lending library include a wide variety of subcategories, such as historical fiction, science fiction, romance, thriller, coming-of-age stories, and so much more.

 Fiction Title Spotlight: 'The Thief and the Dogs' by Naguib Mahfouz